 Leptospirosis is a zoonotic disease, according to Purdue University's College of Veterinary Medicine.
 This means it is transmittable to humans by their pets.
 Dogs and people often contract leptospirosis through contaminated water.
 The disease causes fever and muscle weakness, vomiting and possibly kidney or liver failure in dogs.

-Respiratory symptoms such as a dry cough and nasal discharge are signs of parainfluenza.
+Respiratory symptoms such as a dry cough and nasal discharge are signs of parainfluenza, reports the AVMA.
 Nasal discharge and saliva are the means by which the disease is spread.
 The disease may progress to pneumonia and eventually lead to death if not treated.

 Parvovirus is highly contagious.
 It causes fever, vomiting and bloody diarrhea, which lead to dehydration and possibly death.
 The AVMA notes that parvovirus is spread through contact with contaminated dogs and surfaces.
 The parvovirus vaccine is recommended for all dogs.